JustinCEO/ssup/README.md

 SSH_KEY_PATH

 And you can change FORMAT to your preference of image format.
-I've set it to jpg because png was buggy.
+I've set it to jpg by default because png was buggy.

 ## Directions